mautic/documentation/en/assets/manage_assets.md

 # Manage Assets
 ## Categories
 Assets can be organized in categories, which allows you to easily locate resources.
-To create a new category, browse to the Assets section and click on 'Manage Categories'.
+To create a new category, browse to the Categories section in the admin menu.

 ### Creating categories